-GSX is a Cambridge based technology company focused on applying the principles of mass production, standardization and repetition to the modular design-build process.
+GSX is a Cambridge based design company focused on applying the principles of mass production, standardization and repetition to the modular design-build process.

 GSX provides a patented system based on a digital library of pre-designed and pre-engineered unit stacks that can be assembled like Lego blocks to create the residential portion of a specific building.